trans-travel/trans-travel/us/nh.md

 New Hampshire does not appear to place child custody at risk.

+However, HB619-FN, if passed, would ban surgical transition for youth and go beyond most other bans of care by both claiming to ban conversion therapy while explictly allowing a specific form of conversion therapy.

 ## Non-discrimination Law

  * New Hampshire non-discrimination law includes trans people specifically.